ACCarnall/bagpipes/docs/model_components.rst

 The model_components dictionary
 ===============================

-All of the physical parameters the user desires to specify for a ``model_galaxy`` object are passed in the ``model_components`` dictionary.
+All of the physical parameters the user provides when creating a ``model_galaxy`` object are passed within the ``model_components`` dictionary.
 This page will take you though all of the available options.
 For a quick introduction take a look at the `first iPython notebook example <https://github.com/ACCarnall/bagpipes/blob/master/examples/Example%201%20-%20Making%20model%20galaxies.ipynb>`_.

-Parameters are equal to mandatory if they must be specified, or equal to their default values if not.
+In the below blocks of example code, parameters are set equal to "mandatory" if they must be specified, or equal to their default values if they do not need to be specified.

 Global parameters
 -----------------